Henry Howard, 6th Earl of Suffolk

+Biography

-Lord Howard was born in London, the son of Henry Howard, 5th Earl of Suffolk.
+Howard was born in London, the son of Henry Howard, 5th Earl of Suffolk.
 He was admitted to Magdalene College, Cambridge, in 1685.
-He was returned as Member of Parliament for Arundel in January 1694, but was unseated on petition by John Cooke in February.
+He stood for election as Member of Parliament for Arundel in January 1694 in the Tory interest with the support of his kinsman Henry Howard, 7th Duke of Norfolk.
+When he polled the same number of seats as John Cooke, the Whig candidate, the casting vote was given in his favour, but his election was overturned on petition in February.
 He was again returned for Arundel in 1695, holding the seat until 1698.
 From 1697 to 1707, he was Commissary-General of the Musters.
 In 1705, he was returned for Essex, but left the House of Commons when he was created Earl of Bindon in 1706.
-He was the Deputy Earl Marshal in England from 1706–1718.
+He was the Deputy Earl Marshal in England from 1706 to 1718.
 In 1708, he was appointed to the Privy Council.

 In 1709, he succeeded his father as Earl of Suffolk.
 In 1715, he was appointed Lord Lieutenant of Essex and First Lord of Trade, offices he held until his death in 1718.

 Howard married his first wife, Lady Auberie Anne Penelope O'Brien, daughter of Henry O'Brien, 7th Earl of Thomond, on 6 September 1691.
 She died in November 1703.
 They had four sons and one daughter.
 In April 1705, he married his second wife, Lady Henrietta Somerset, daughter of Henry Somerset, 1st Duke of Beaufort and widow of Henry Horatio O'Brien, Lord O'Brien.
 They had no children.
-He was succeeded in the earldom and in his Lord-Lieutenancy by Charles William, his eldest surviving son.
+He was succeeded in the earldoms and in his Lord-Lieutenancy by Charles William, his eldest surviving son.